sailor777/flask-eppcli/README.md

+#
 # flask-eppcli
+#
+NOTE:
-put your client.key,client.pem to .ext/ put your config.py to .app/
+1. put your client.key and client.pem to "ext"
+2. put your config.py to "app"